prashanthjaganathan/DNA-RNA-Sequence-Parser-NLP-Bioinformatics/README.md

-Below content and resources were used to understand the use case and domain of the assingmemnt.
-Hence, I've built a comprehensive README to better help understand when I come back to this assignment at a later time.

 # DNA/RNA Sequence Parser

 The Python script in this repo parses FASTA files to determine sequence types (DNA/RNA), identify open reading frames (ORFs), and compute sequence statistics.